openedx/openedx-events/docs/decisions/0004-event-bus-as-extension-of-django-signals.rst

 1.1 Context
 ~~~~~~~~~~~

-- Django Signals are widely used in edx-platform and elsewhere.OpenedX developers are familiar with Django Signals.
+- Django Signals are widely used in edx-platform and elsewhere.
+OpenedX developers are familiar with Django Signals.

 - Django Signals are much cheaper to send, and offer pretty much no additional work as compared to sending via Kafka.